kristapsbe/rtu-stag/local/README.md

 Scripts for setting up and processing samples on a local environment

-the taxonomic setup script took a full night to run (the main bottleneck in its runtime is network speed though as it needs to download around 110 gigs of data)
+the taxonomic setup script took a full night to run (the main bottleneck in its runtime is network speed though as it needs to download around 110 gigs of data) - takes around an hour to run with a stable 200 mb/s connection

 fastp uses around 2 gigs of ram host removal uses around 5 gigs of memory